 Learn more about Dr. Lin in his Florida Tech Faculty Profile.

-the Aquaculture University That Started it All
+Study at the Aquaculture University that Started it All

 In 1977 Florida Tech established the first undergraduate aquaculture program in the country and it remains one of just a few colleges offering B.S. degree programs.
 Students have an opportunity for undergraduate research and may apply for internships with university partners.